The high-redshift tail of stellar reionization in LCDM is beyond the reach of the low-$\ell$ CMB: Pop-III models that can leave detectable imprints on the CMB

 \section{Pop-III models that can leave detectable imprints on the CMB}

 In Section~\ref{sec:main_results} we showed that the fiducial model fails to produce high $\tau(z>15)$ and low total $\tau$ at the same time.
 Here we discuss possible forms of Pop-III models that have a prolonged plateau of Pop-III star formation or have it quenched at $z\sim10-15$.
-Figure~\ref{fig:models_max_chi2} compares the three types of models considered below, with the parameters tuned so that the models produce $\Delta\chi^2>4$ and low total $\tau=0.060$ consistent with \citet{planck18}.
+Figure~\ref{fig:models_max_chi2} compares four types of models considered below, with the parameters tuned so that the models produce $\Delta\chi^2>4$ and low total $\tau=0.060$ consistent with \citet{planck18}.
 Black lines show a Pop-II-only model with total $\tau=0.060$.
 Top-left panel shows the reionization histories, and the inset illustrate the accumulated $\tau$ at $z=10-25$.
 Bottom-left panel presents the SFR densities.
 The right panels illustrate the EE power spectra (top panel) and the relative differences of the Pop-III models to the Pop-II-only one (bottom panel).
 All Pop-III models result in $\Delta\chi^2>4$ of the EE power spectra at $\ell=2-100$ as indicated in the top-right panel, thus detectable at $\sqrt{\Delta\chi}$ standard deviations with future CMB surveys.
 The models also have Pop-III SFR densities of $\sim2\times10^{-4}\ M_\odot/$yr/Mpc$^3$ at $z=15$, roughly consistent with our estimates surrounding equation~\ref{eq:sfr_estimate} for what is required to get a signal detectable at $\gtrsim 2\sigma$.
+We note that we choose to let all models to have the same ({\it Planck}-consistent) total $\tau=0.060$ simply for the convenience of calibrating parameters.
+For the models shown in Section~\ref{sec:exotic_kulkarni} and \ref{sec:exotic_xray}, allowing higher Pop-III stellar mass per halo can give higher $\tau(z>15)$ and $\Delta\chi^2\sim9$, without exceeding the {\it Planck} total $\tau$ constraint by 2-$\sigma$.